jlcousins/burger/README.md

 Burger will be moved to the " Devoured!" section of the page

 Demo
-The demo of the burger eating application can be found here.
+The demo of the burger eating application can be found here https://secure-garden-29743.herokuapp.com/.